Machine Maintenance

 Oil analysis – Oil analysis is a routine machine maintenance activity to measure oil health, contamination, and machine wear.
 The purpose is to verify that a lubricated machine (such as a car) is operating according to expectations.
 There are three main categories of oil analysis: fluid properties (identifying the oil’s current physical and chemical state), contamination (identifying destructive contaminants), and wear debris (determining the presence of particles produced as a result of mechanical wear).

 Visual inspections – Visual inspections can detect problems that may be missed using other predictive maintenance techniques.
-Routine visual inspection of critical plant systems will augment other types of machine maintenance techniques.
+Routine visual inspection of critical plant systems will augment other types of maintenance techniques.
 The incremental cost of visual observations are small (no equipment is required) so this technique should be incorporated into all preventive maintenance programs.
 You can inspect the machine itself (eg: ensuring there are no unusual sounds while it’s operating or frayed electrical wires) and also observing the quality of output (eg: is an AC unit blowing cold air?).

 Acoustic and ultrasonic inspections – Ultrasound inspections were once used in tandem with other predictive technologies like vibration analysis and infrared imaging, but the emergence of standalone ultrasound technologies has made the technology more cost-effective and reliable.
 In fact, ultrasound technology is now considered a frontline defense for maximizing machinery uptime.
 Airborne ultrasound is predictive maintenance for the masses because the applications in which it can be used are virtually limitless.
 Popular applications include compressed air leak detection, condition-based monitoring of bearings, and acoustic lubrication of bearings.